pskfyi/minecraft-outlander-modpack/pack/config.md

 ## Supplementaries

-This version of the mod has a splash screen to warn about some items which were separated into a companion mod.
+- This version of the mod has a splash screen to warn about some items which were separated into a companion mod.
 I've configured this screen not to appear.
+- Disabled trapped presents.
+I don't have a user for them in the pack and they add clutter in REI.

 ## Waystones